Schneider Electric experiments with 5G

 Improve maintenance operations with a Schneider Electric augmented reality application (EcoStruxureTM Augmented Operator Advisor).
 The app, installed on 5G smartphones, allows operators to view real-time data and virtual objects superimposed on the image of a cabinet or machine.

 Result: Operators who use the application access information about the machine in real time (reference documents associated with the different parts of the scanned machine, video tutorials on maintenance activities deemed to be complex and/or important, etc.).
 Ultimately, the identification of problems related to the displayed parameters is done more quickly: machine downtime is reduced, maintenance operations are accelerated, and human errors are limited.

 Allow remote visits of the site with very high video and audio quality thanks to a 5G mobile telepresence robot.

 - Cut down on travel-related time and costs

 Result: 5G's performance in terms of speed and latency allows for the use of very high-quality video, as well as minimal time lag in the virtual interactions of the remote visitor and the robot on the site.

-Sébastien Dudreuilh, Industry 4.0 Manager at Orange Business Services, explains: "These two use cases have shown us that 5G:
+Sébastien Dudreuilh, Industry 4.0 Manager at Orange Business, explains: "These two use cases have shown us that 5G: